syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 [View full visualisation](https://public.tableau.com/profile/syrianarchiveorg#!/vizhome/Zardana7June2018/Sheet1?publish=yes)

-Through comparing where flights were observed, the type of aircraft observed, the time flights were observed, and the direction flights were heading, and comparing this data to geolocation conducted in earlier steps, the Syrian Archive was able to identify a flight potentially responsible for the attack (a fixed-wing Russian aircraft), seen circling in the immediate vicinity of the geolocated attack site starting at Atarib, and then likely moving to Abin.
+Through comparing where flights were observed, the type of aircraft observed, the time flights were observed, and the direction flights were heading, and comparing this data to geolocation conducted in earlier steps, the Syrian Archive was able to identify a flight potentially responsible for the attack (a fixed-wing Russian aircraft), seen circling in the immediate vicinity of the geolocated attack site starting at Zardana, and then likely moving to Abin.
 Previous research has found that circling flights typically indicate target acquisition and/or preparation for an imminent attack.

 ![](/assets/investigations/zardana/zardana_map.png)
 *Map showing the distance between Abin and Zardana*